Ecohydraulics/hydrobayescal/docs/index.rst

 *Time requirement: 10 min.*

-To get the code running, we strongly recommend creating a new conda or virtual environment as described in the `Anaconda Docs <https://docs.continuum.io/anaconda/install/windows/>`_ and at `hydro-informatics.com/python-basics <https://hydro-informatics.com/python-basics/pyinstall.html>`_ with Python 3.10. ``HyBayesCal`` potentially also works with earlier Python3 versions, but it was developed and tested with v3.10.
+To get the code running, we strongly recommend creating a new conda or virtual environment as described in the `Anaconda Docs <https://docs.continuum.io/anaconda/install/windows/>`_ and at `hydro-informatics.com/python-basics <https://hydro-informatics.com/python-basics/pyinstall.html>`_ with Python 3.10. ``HydroBayesCal`` potentially also works with earlier Python3 versions, but it was developed and tested with v3.10.

 Windows user will have the best experience with Anaconda/conda env and Linux users with virtualenv.

 .. admonition:: New to Python?

     Have a look at `hydro-informatics.com`_, follow the detailed `Python installation guide for your platform <https://hydro-informatics.com/python-basics/pyinstall.html>`_, and dive into the `Python tutorials <https://hydro-informatics.com/python-basics/python.html>`_

 TELEMAC
 ------
-Telemac-Mascaret or typically known as only Telemac is Telemac is a robust and versatile integrated modeling tool designed for simulating free-surface flows, with a wide range of applications in both river and maritime hydraulics.
+Telemac-Mascaret or typically known as only Telemac is a robust and versatile integrated modeling tool designed for simulating free-surface flows with a wide range of applications in both river and maritime hydraulics.
 It encompasses several modules, including Telemac 2D and Telemac 3D, each tailored to specific simulation needs.

 Telemac 2D is the two-dimensional hydrodynamic simulation module that solves the Saint-Venant equations using either the finite-element or finite-volume method.
 On the other hand, Telemac 3D is the three-dimensional hydrodynamic simulation module that solves the Navier-Stokes equations.
+In the next step, you will find a step-by-step explanation on how to install Telemac in your system.

 Install TELEMAC
 +++++++++++++++